crosswalk-project/crosswalk-website/documentation/Cordova/30-Migrate_an_application.md

     These will be replaced with the Crosswalk-enabled equivalent.

-3. Copy the `framework/` directory from the crosswalk-cordova-android bundle you unpacked earlier:
+3. Copy the contents of the `framework/` directory from the crosswalk-cordova-android bundle you unpacked earlier:

         $ cp -a <path_to_unpacked_bundle>/framework/* \
             platforms/android/CordovaLib/